-Q: How would you sum up the scope of practice for a Death Doula?
+Q: What is the role and scope of practice of a Death Doula?

 Q: Why did Home Hospice Association create its own Death Doula Training Program?

-A: After attempting to bring an American training to our country, we realized that the future of the Death Doula movement and the role Death Doulas play in Home Hospice Association needed to be our number one priority.
-Therefore, we undertook the effort to create our own training and certification program that allowed us to proudly stand behind and support its graduates.
+A: After trying to bring an American training to Canada, we realized that the future of the Death Doula movement in this country and the role Death Doulas play in Home Hospice Association needed to be our number one priority.
+And so we created our own trainings and certificate program that allowed us to proudly stand behind and support our graduates.

 Q: Is there a difference between a Death Doula and an End of Life Doula?

-Q: What is there different between a Death Doula and an Infant & Pregnancy Loss Doula?
+Q: What is the difference between a Death Doula and an Infant & Pregnancy Loss Doula (IPLD)?

-A: The only difference between a Death Doula and an Infant & Pregnancy Loss Doula is the age of client the “doula” is specifically trained to support.
-Infant & Pregnancy Loss Doulas are trained to support the parents of a baby dying in utero and up to the first year of age.
+A: The only difference between a Death Doula and an Infant & Pregnancy Loss Doula is the age of client that the doula is specifically trained to support.
+Infant & Pregnancy Loss Doulas are trained to support people with the loss of a pregnancy or a baby aged 1 year or less.
 Death Doulas may take over when someone has reached one year of age or beyond.
 That said, both professionals are qualified to care for children between the ages of one and two.

-Q: Does Home Hospice Association offer end of life training to PSW’s?
+Q: Does Home Hospice Association offer end-of-life training to Personal Support Workers (PSWs)?

-A: It is our strong conviction that the best training we can offer a PSW is our Death Doula or Infant & Pregnancy Loss Doula training.
-That said, we have partnered with educational institutes such as Georgian College to help provide training while a PSW is in training.
-Additionally, HHA is developing, as a pilot project, a series of end of life training workshops for those PSW’s who may wish to provide specialized care in a particular setting.
-(Home or Long Term Care for example).
+A: We strongly feel that the best training we can offer a PSW is our Death Doula or Infant & Pregnancy Loss Doula training.
+That said, we have partnered with educational institutes, such as Georgian College, to provide end-of-life training for PSWs still in training.
+Additionally, HHA is developing a pilot project for a series of end-of-life training workshops for PSWs who wish to provide specialized care in a particular setting (Home or Long Term Care, for example).

-Q: Where do Home Hospice Association Death Doulas practice?
-Just in Toronto or are they all over Ontario or all over Canada?
+Q: Where do Home Hospice Association Death Doulas practice - only in Ontario/Canada?

 Q: How much does a Death Doula or End of Life Doula make in Canada?

 A: Because most Doulas create a professional practice or add to their current scope of practice as an alternative/integrative practitioner, they set their own fee structure.
-Home Hospice Association, through the building of partnerships with traditional palliative care and social justice agencies, is working to have HHA Certified Death Doulas included (and paid) as part of the interdisciplinary care team serving the community needs of our dying.
-When an HHA Death Doula or Infant & Pregnancy Loss Doula is offered to a client of HHA’s or one of our community partners, an honorarium is set and paid for through our fundraising efforts.
+Home Hospice Association, through the building of partnerships with traditional palliative care and social justice agencies, is working to have HHA-certified Death Doulas included (and paid) as part of the interdisciplinary care team serving the community needs of our dying.
+When an HHA Death Doula or Infant & Pregnancy Loss Doula is works with a client of HHA’s or one of our community partners, an honorarium is set and paid for through our fundraising efforts.

 Q: Why does HHA require their Death Doulas to complete a Certification in addition to the weekend training?

-A: As you can imagine, the amount of content and information sharing to be fully prepared do this work is far more than could ever be communicated in two and one half days.
-Not to mention, when you bring together a group of like minded, heart centred and passionate individuals, the time spent together (whether physically in person or by virtual training) needs to include lots of time for story sharing, group discussion and questions.
+A: As you can imagine, the amount of content and information sharing to be fully prepared do this work is far more than could ever be communicated in two and a half days.
+Not to mention, when you bring together a group of like-minded, heart-centred and passionate individuals, the time spent together (whether physically in-person or virtually) needs to include lots of time for story sharing, group discussion and questions.
 The HHA certification process allows us to extend the training beyond that one weekend.
-Most importantly, it allows us to extend the training at no additional charge (tuition) to our participants.
-The Death Doula and Infant & Pregnancy Loss Doula movement is just beginning, and as a result the long term financial sustainability of our professionals is in its infancy.
-Therefore, finding a way to expand the training beyond the weekend in a way that did not require further financial investment was very important.
+Most importantly, it allows us to extend the training without increasing tuition fees.